Deck Dorval

-Deck Dorval is a pseudonym used by Frans van Dooren, Jef Beeckmans, and Jos Deckkers, for books published in Esperanto.
+Deck Dorval is a pseudonym used by three Belgian authors collaborating on detective novels written in Esperanto.
+The authors included Frans van Dooren, Jef Beeckmans, and Jos Deckkers.

 In their writing partnership, Van Dooren wrote, Jos Deckkers criticized and Jef Beeckmans corrected grammar and language.

 Their forty-year friendship was based on their mutual interests in Esperanto, philosophy, and literature.